Points of clarification. I am an independent agent and deal with all kinds of companies. Concerning your specific issues with Celtic:

 The extra $5 bucks.
 I am going to guess that you elected monthly billing and NOT EFT.
 There is a handling charge for the former.
 It is common with all plans of this type from all carriers - except for those who will NOT do monthly direct bill (and there are more than a few of those).
 The surcharge is clearly described in the payment options.

 Claims handling; Celtic products are medically underwritten, and in most states do not accept most pre-ex conditions.
-It is a function of how carrier's have to operate within each state's legal guidelines.
+It is a function of how carriers have to operate within each state's legal guidelines.
 They may or may not request doctor's records before issuing a policy.
 They DO check with the Medical Information Bureau (MIB) and a similar national data base of pharmacy records.
 These two data bases are populated by reports submitted by various companies (Health, Life, Disabilty) and then accessed by members to verify medical history of potential clients.
-The data base companies do not and can not verify reports.
+The data base companies do not and cannot verify reports.

-3. Last but not least, Uncooperative Service Reps.
-They are barred by federal law (HIPPA) from discussing any personal medical information over the phone.
-All dialog must be in writing signed by the patient.
-Most often, that information will be sent back to yr Doctor and not you.
-Again, this is a safety measure to prevent unschooled clients from making medical diagnosis or overeacting to data (For exapmle, tests showed your BP at an alarming level) Otherwise, the company is subject to nasty fines and the representative could be quickly fired.
+Again, this is a safety measure to prevent unschooled clients from making medical diagnosis or overreacting to data (for example, tests showed your BP at an alarming level).
+Otherwise, the company is subject to nasty fines and the representative could be quickly fired.
 Call your congressman - HIPPA was passed for "our privacy protection".
 You must know this so you don't go off on the service representative who has their hands tied.

-Last piece of advice - if you are going to buy insurance on-line, then you better consider your self an expert.
-It is clear from your disatisfaction statement, you do not know a lot about how companies operate and what laws tie them in knots.
+Last piece of advice - if you are going to buy insurance online, then you better consider yourself an expert.
+It is clear from your dissatisfaction statement, you do not know a lot about how companies operate and what laws tie them in knots.